Don C. Sowers

 Donald Conger Sowers Sr. (February 17, 1883–July 19, 1942) was an American economist, sociologist, physicist, consultant, and academic.
 He originally worked as a physicist specializing in terrestrial magnetism after receiving his bachelor degree in physics from Baker University in 1904, but in the 1910s changed direction and completed a Ph.D. in economics from Columbia University, sociology, and public law.
 From the 1910s onward, his work specialized on the management of municipalities, states, public schools, and universities.

 As a physicist specializing in terrestrial magnetism, Sowers worked for the Department of Terrestrial Magnetism at the Carnegie Institution from 1904 to 1906.
 His work saw him travel across various parts of the world.
-Explorer Roald Amundsen had Sowers adjust magnetic instruments that were later later used on Amundsen's history-making South Pole expedition.
+Explorer Roald Amundsen had Sowers adjust magnetic instruments that were later used on Amundsen's history-making South Pole expedition.
 In recognition of a 1910 scientific expedition Sowers took to parts of China rarely-before visited by other white people, Sowers was made a member Royal Geographical Society, a rarity for an American.

 After transitioning to economics, sociology, and public law, Sowers worked at the University of Oregon from 1913 to 1916.
 At the university, he taught as a professor on municipal matters and public accounting, served as head of the university's School of Commerce, and served as director of the university's Municipal Research Bureau.
 He also worked during this time as a consultant to numerous municipal governments, influentially advising governments to transition to council-manager government.
 In 1916, he left the university to accept a position in the Akron, Ohio city government's Bureau of Municipal Research.
 In 1917, he was made the bureau's director, a position he held until 1922.
 He also served as secretary of the Ohio Board of Administration, and directed a government reform study commissioned by a state legislative committee.

 In 1922, Sowers left Akron to take a position on the faculty of the University of Colorado (Boulder).
 From 1922 until his death in 1942, he was the director of the university's Bureau of Business and Government.
 In the 1920s, Sowers worked as a consultant to Colorado Governor William Ellery Sweet on matters related to state government reorganization and state government budgets.
 From the organization's founding until his death in 1942, Sowers was the secretary of the Colorado Municipal League.
 In 1929, he served as president of the American Municipal Association (today known as the "National League of Cities").
 He also served as secretary of the Colorado State School Board Association.